Exhibitor Rules & Regulations

 Dismantling your display prior to end of show Wednesday, October 1 at 3:30 p.m. is not permitted.
 Any exhibitor that tears down early will receive a penalty of 5 priority points.

-WEFTEC exhibit space is assigned according to an exhibitor’s earned priority points during onsite (advance) sales, second advance round, and during booth moves.
-During general sales, contracts received are assigned space on a date-received basis.
+WEFTEC exhibit space is assigned according to an exhibitor’s earned priority points during advance sales and considered when reviewing Exhibit Space move requests.
+During general sales, contracts received are assigned on a date-received basis.

 Priority points can be earned as follows:

 Exhibitors may lose 1 point per infraction for failure to adhere to show policy such as exhibitor display out of compliance with show regulations.
-Exhibitors will lose 5 points per infraction for early tear-down.
+Exhibitors will lose 5 points per infraction for early tear-down or abandonment.

 All accrued points will be removed from an exhibitor’s record if the exhibitor misses two consecutive WEFTEC shows.

 Mergers and Acquisitions: When a WEFTEC exhibiting company is part of a merger or acquisition, the acquired company may transfer its higher priority points to the acquiring company.
-To do so, legal documentation must be presented to WEF that shows all assets were sold to the acquiring company, including booth points.
-Once received, WEF can transfer the points to the acquiring company.
+To do so, legal documentation must be presented to WEF that shows all assets were sold to the acquiring company, including Exhibit Space points.
+Once received, the Water Environment Federation can transfer the points to the acquiring company.
 The new points will supersede the acquiring company’s existing points, if any.
 Points cannot be combined.

 Return to Top | Return to Exhibiting Information Home